 In this photo, either the bird art had not yet been applied to the sail or it is a different glider from that in subsequent photos.

-See under External links later on this page for film of Tom flying at this event.
+See under External links later on this page for film of Tom flying at this event and a link to a painting of the same.

 While Wills Wing in California improved the performance and handling of the Rogallo with the Swallowtail design, Sky Sports on the east coast went in a different direction, the result being the Kestrel.
 (It has no connection with Kestrel Kites of Dorset, old England.)